UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/fileIO.md

 | 6 | Add try-catch blocks to the code to handle the error more gracefully. |
 | - | A solution is provided |
 | | |

+**Key Points**

+* try-catch is an advanced, but very important technique.
+   * It is far from unique to C++.
+Almost every modern languages has a try-catch equivalent (most use very similar syntax)
+* It is hoped that you were able to use the debugger to track down the line that crashed.
+* This is a **vital skill** that you are encouraged to practise during these labs AND when you attempt your coursework.

 ### Using find